Florsecco/Florsecco/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working on the final proyect of a course
+- 🔭 I’m currently working as E-commerce leader
-- 🌱 I’m currently learning Full stack web development <!--
+- 🌱 I’ve just finished a course on Full stack web development <!--
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on web development
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
+- 📫 How to reach me: mflorencia.secco@gmail.com
 -->
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: i like going to the gym and watch moovies